About

 Pat is a CPA, currently retired from a 35-year career in public accounting in Bozeman.
 He is a graduate of Carroll College in Helena, Montana, and is a Montana native.
 He valued first and foremost the incredible relationships that naturally develop over the years in public practice.
 Although not specifically a concussion survivor, he is a survivor of a traumatic brain injury, and has participated in programs offered by The Concussion Resource Center, and enjoys being a part of an organization that gives reason for people to be hopeful and optimistic.

-Emma Dailey M.A., CCC-SLP
+Emma Dailey M.S., CCC-SLP

-In her free time, she enjoys skiing, fly fishing, hiking with her dogs, training her horse and traveling.
+Outside of work, Emma enjoys skiing, hiking with her dogs, training her horse, and traveling.